Basilica of Our Lady of Good Health, Velankanni: History

 The second Marian apparition is said to have happened in 1597, not far from Maatha Kulam.
 A beautiful woman with a child in her arms appeared to a crippled boy selling buttermilk.
 The child asked for a drink of buttermilk.
 After he drank it, the woman told the boy to visit a gentleman in the next town and ask him to build a chapel in her honour at that location.
 As the boy set out he realised he had been healed and was no longer lame.
 A small thatched chapel was built shortly thereafter in honour of "Our Lady of Good Health" or Aarokia Maatha in Tamil.

 The third notable incident occurred when a Portuguese ship sailing from Macao to Ceylon (Sri Lanka) was caught in extreme weather in the Bay of Bengal.
-The terrified sailors invoked the aid of the Virgin Mary under her title Our Lady, Star of the Sea.
-The raging storm suddenly subsided and the entire crew of 150 on board the ship were saved from capsizing.
+Fearing for their lives, the ship's crew invoked the aid of the Virgin Mary under her title Star of the Sea.
+The raging storm suddenly subsided, the entire crew of 150 on board the ship were saved from capsizing & reached the shore of Velankanni.
 This happened on 8 September, the feast day of the Nativity of Mary.
-In thanksgiving the sailors rebuilt the shrine, and continued to visit and donate to the cause of the shrine whenever their voyages brought them to the area.
+In thanksgiving, the sailors rebuilt the shrine, continued to visit and donate to the cause of the shrine whenever their voyages brought them to the area.

 The shrine that began as a thatched chapel in the mid-sixteenth century and became a parish church in 1771, when Indian Catholics were persecuted in the erstwhile Dutch Coromandel, after the Luso-Dutch war was waged by Dutch Protestants.

 In August 2024, the Dicastery for the Doctrine of the Faith's Cardinal Víctor Manuel Fernández confirmed to Bishop Sagayaraj Thamburaj, Pope Francis' approval of the devotion to Our Lady of Good Health at the Basilica of Our Lady of Good Health.